-The goal post nearest to the ball position.
+The nearpost is one of the terms used in soccer.
+It refers to the goal post that is nearest to the ball position.

 A nutmeg is a trick or technique in which a player passes the ball through an opponent's legs and then collects it from the other side.
-Nutmeg can also be used as a verb, e.g. the attacker 'nutmegged' the defender.
+In soccer lingo, nutmeg can also be used as a verb, e.g. the attacker 'nutmegged' the defender.

 Causing obstruction, which is blocking an opponent with the body, is penalized by awarding an indirect free kick to the opposition.
 When a defensive player, instead of going after the ball, uses his body to prevent an offensive player from playing it.